Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 Breaches of implied terms

-Your employee could breach the implied terms of their employment contract by doing any of the following:
+Your employee could breach the implied terms of their employment contract by acting in any of the following ways:

 - Any gross misconduct, for example, physical violence, serious insubordination, serious breaches of health and safety requirements, intoxication or possession of alcohol and drugs, discrimination or harassment, theft or fraud, and misuse of company property.